sandrofsousa/PTN/README.md

-# Empirical Analysis and Modeling of Urban Public Transport Network of São Paulo

-Every complex system has an inherent network that represent the structural relationship between its elements, and a convenient way to interpret this interaction is through the graph theory.
-In this work, the urban public transport network of São Paulo is reinterpreted as a complex network, abstracting its operational details and focusing on connectivity.
+#Study of properties and robustness of the public transport network of São Paulo

-Using the resulted graph, a characterisation of the statistical properties of the network is performed.
-Further, we propose a model that permit to simulate the network vulnerabilities, with the purpose to get a topology and structure that increases the robustness.
-The node degree distribution shows evidence of scale-free phenomenon, as well as the average length of paths indicates the small-world property.
-These findings support two main characteristics observed in the literature such networks: They have a high rate of robustness under random failure but are vulnerable to targeted attacks on important nodes or links.
+Complex systems are characteristic by having an internal network representing the structural relationship between its elements and a natural way to interpret this interaction is through a graph.
+In this work, the urban public transport system of São Paulo is reinterpreted as a coupled (bus and subway) complex network, bypassing operational details and focusing on connectivity.
+Using the empirically generated graph, a statistical characterisation is made by network metrics where different radius values are used to group nearby stops and stations that were disconnected before.
+That can be interpreted as a public policy tool, representing the user's willingness to get around the nearest point to access transportation.
+This process has shown that increasing this willingness generates great reduction in the distance and in the number of jumps between buses, trains and subways lines to achieve all the network destinations.
+An exploratory model is used to test the robustness of the network by randomly, deterministically and preferentially targeting the stops and service lines.
+According to the grouping radius, aka willingness, different fragmentation values were obtained under attack simulations.
+These findings support two main characteristics observed in such networks literature: they have a high degree of robustness to random failures, but are vulnerable to targeted attacks.

-## This code is part of a research in the field of Complex Networks applied to the study of Public transport network of São Paulo / Brasil.
+##This code is part of a Master's research in the field of Complex Networks \
+applied to the study of the Public transport network of São Paulo / Brasil. \
 Please read the License file for permissions of use.

 ### For any question, please contact: